jadon-barnes/extendo/README.md

 This package was designed with simplicity and modularity in mind to feel as though it's apart of Unity by default.

 Documentation is currently being worked on.
-If you'd like to start using this right away, the package includes [documentation comments](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/documentation-comments) to help guide you as you code, as well as tool tips.
+If you'd like to start using this right away, the package includes [documentation comments](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/documentation-comments) to help guide you as you code, as well as tool tips for the Unity inspector.

 ![extendo-components-header](https://user-images.githubusercontent.com/48486387/204063687-c0163eae-b4da-4ebc-935b-ece26e5718b0.png)